RSS

 Search Durham Region listings with sold prices

-Buyers will still find multiple offer situations in many locations and price ranges, particularly at lower price points.
+Buyers will find multiple offer situations in some locations, particularly at lower price points.
 They are highly advised to get prepared - have their mortgage preapproval ready before looking at homes, and be prepared to view homes via photos and virtual tours as soon as they reach the market.
-With interest rates being volatile, and mortgage qualification rules under review, locking in a rate is more important than ever.
+With interest rates dropping and mortgage rules changing, knowing your options is more important than ever.
 Speak with your agent to discuss the process to move forward.

-Sellers should be planning to put their homes on the market soon and working with their agent to set their home apart from competitive listings while reaching the widest possible audience.
+Sellers should plan to put their homes on the market soon and work with their agents to set them apart from competing listings while reaching the widest possible audience.
+This is particularly important at mid to high price points.

 If you are interested in seeing values for an area not shown or are interested in other figures, please comment below or contact me.
-As always, give me a call anytime if you would like to discuss this further without any obligation.
+As always, reach out anytime to discuss this further without obligation.

 More Durham Region and Area Real Estate Articles